 There are several different types of food allergy testing.
 The ones you’ll most frequently hear about are ALCAT and ELISA testing, both by blood.
 ALCAT needs a serum blood draw, but ELISA can be done by fingerprick bloodspot testing.
 The blood tests detect and measure the amount of allergen-specific antibodies in your blood, and both test for IgG food allergies.

 When you come into contact with an allergy trigger, known as an allergen, your body makes antibodies against it.
 The ALCAT Test (Antigen Leukocyte Cellular Antibody Test ) identifies cellular reactions to over 350 foods, chemicals and herbs and is thought to be the most accurate.
 ELISA is an abbreviation for enzyme-linked immunosorbent assay and is thought to be less accurate.
-I’ve previously used ELISA testing in my practice, because as a nutritionist, I cannot order serum blood draws, and I do have access to ELISA bloodspot finger prick testing.
-It is my opinion that the ELISA tests are not very accurate.
+I’ve previously used ELISA testing in my practice, because as a nutritionist, I cannot order serum blood draws, and I do have access to ELISA bloodspot finger prick testing (though I believe you can now order ALCAT testing on directlabs.com).
+It is my opinion that the ELISA tests may not be very accurate.
 I have seen many come back completely clean when the person had a known adverse reaction to a food.

 But this is where it gets confusing: even if you do not produce allergy-specific antibodies to a food, you may still react to that food.
 This is why I don’t believe food allergy testing to be a good choice in most cases.
 In my experience, one may not tolerate a food because the person cannot properly digest the food and/or the food creates inflammation.
 An example is not being able to tolerate FODMAP foods if one has IBS or SIBO.
 That’s where the situation gets muddy: the food intolerance may not show up on a test because there is no reaction to the protein, but the person may still experience an inflammatory reaction.
 In addition, IgG antibodies are found in both allergic and non-allergic people.
 Experts believe that the production of IgG antibodies is a normal response to eating food and that these tests are not helpful in diagnosing a food allergy (source: Food Allergy Initiative).
 This article claims that “there are no reliable and validated clinical tests for the diagnosis of food intolerance.
 While intolerances are non-immune by definition, IgG testing is actively promoted for diagnosis, and to guide management.”